bestmomo/scafold/README.md

     php artisan vendor:publish
 ```

 Congratulations, you have successfully installed Scafold !
-But there is a last step...